-In this respect, the Court should provide an additional 2-level variance in addition to the four (4)-level minimal role variance, moving Mr. HODGKINS into ZONE A of the sentencing table.
+In this respect, the Court should provide a variance in addition to any minimal role variance.
+We would request that this court sentence Mr. HODGKINS within ZONE A of the sentencing table.

-F. Additional Matters for the Court's Consideration for Departures and Variance
+F. Additional Matters for the Court's Consideration for Variance Pursuant to §3553(a)

 Mr. HODGKINS employer has kept the faith with him.
 During this time, they have kept Paul gainfully employed.
-Paul has worked for MiTek Industries full time for the past 7 years.
-MiTek has gone as far as to put Paul into an apprenticeship program that will allow him to gain promotion and a pay increase (see attached Exhibit).
-Any sentence of confinement will result in Paul losing his position with MiTek and the opportunity that goes with his apprenticeship.
+Paul has worked full time for the past 7 years.
+His employer has gone as far as to put Paul into an apprenticeship program that will allow him to gain promotion and a pay increase (see attached Exhibit).
+Any sentence of confinement will result in Paul losing his position with his Employer and the opportunity that goes with this apprenticeship.
 Any confinement would have both a devastating financial and personal impact.
 To begin, Mr. HODGKINS would become unemployed.
-Second, he rents a very small home in Sulphur Spring (a lower income working class neighborhood in Tampa) that he would lose.
+Second, he rents a very small home in Sulphur Springs (a lower income working class neighborhood in Tampa) that he would lose.
 In short, he would become homeless.
-However, should this court give Mr. HODGKINS a variance, that allows him to be sentence within ZONE A or B of the sentencing table, the Court could give Mr. HODGKINS home detention, that would allow him to continue his employment.
+However, should this Court give Mr. HODGKINS a variance, that allows him to be sentenced within ZONE A or B of the sentencing table, the Court could give Mr. HODGKINS home detention, that would allow him to continue his employment.
 Such a sentence would serve the interest of justice, while allowing Mr. HODGKINS to continue to be a productive member of the Tampa community.

 While the Court will sentence Mr. HODGKINS in Washington, Mr. HODGKINS will live and work in Tampa.
 A sentence that allows Mr. HODGKINS to continue to be a productive member of the Tampa community is one that serves the interest of the citizens of the State of Florida.
 A sentence that disables Mr. HODGKINS ultimately punishes the Tampa community from where Mr. HODGKINS lives and works.

 Mr. HODGKINS will be ordered to pay \$2000 in restitution.
-The need for paying restitution certainly outweighs the need for confinement.
+The need for paying restitution certainly outweighs the need for confinement. \$3553(a)(7).
 By providing a sentence that keeps Mr. HODGKINS gainfully employed, he will be able to pay restitution more readily and continue to be a productive taxpaying member of the Tampa Bay community.

 Mr. HODGKINS is a well thought of member of the Tampa Community.
 Attached as an exhibit are nine (9) affidavit's all attesting to Mr. HODGKINS reputation in the Tampa community for law-abidingness and other admirable attributes.
-As stated above, Mr. HODGKINS also uses his spare time to help other less fortunate than himself.
-I think it may be safe to asset that rarely has this court sentence someone whose attributes are more admirable.
+As stated above, Mr. HODGKINS also uses his spare time to help others less fortunate than himself.
+I think it may be safe to assert that rarely has this Court sentenced someone whose attributes are more admirable.